Special Report – Prince Rupert’s Deathcare Crisis, Part 1: The Problem

 Radha Agarwal, Local Journalism Initiative The Northern View

 Over the next three weeks, this special report will examine the state of deathcare in Prince Rupert.
-In part 1 (Oct.
-31) we look at the problem as seen through the experiences of residents of a town that currently has no local funeral services.
-In Part 2 (Nov.
-7), we will look at the obstacles, both legislative and practical, that have left the city without local services for the past three years.
-In Part 3 (Nov.
-14), we will look at potential solutions and what is being done both locally to address the problem and elsewhere to alleviate similar situations.
+In Part 1, we look at the problem as seen through the experiences of residents of a town that currently has no local funeral services.
+In Part 2, we will look at the obstacles, both legislative and practical, that have left the city without local services for the past three years.

 “Val, our system is broken.”